DGuerreroH/Reposicion/README.md

 # Hotel management system using php and mysql.
+REPOSICION

 ## Update 13th October 2021
 * This project was made hastily with all knowledge of php that I had at that time.
 This is functional but poorly written code.